ITClubPulchowk/campus-links/README.md

 3. [Miscellaneous](https://github.com/IT-Club-Pulchowk/campus-links#miscellaneous)

 ## Administration
-- <a href="https://ioe.edu.np/" target="_blank">Institute of Engineering</a> - Primary website on Institute of Engineering (IOE) that has information on it's undergraduate, graduate and post graduate programs, affiliated and constituent colleges, research centres, news and more.
+- [Institute of Engineering](https://ioe.edu.np/) - Primary website on Institute of Engineering (IOE) that has information on it's undergraduate, graduate and post graduate programs, affiliated and constituent colleges, research centres, news and more.
 Pulchowk Campus is a constituent campus under IOE.
 - [Pulchowk Campus (PCampus)](https://pcampus.edu.np/) - The primary website of Pulchowk Campus that includes details on academics, admission, departments, notices, about and more.
 - [Tribhuwan University](https://tribhuvan-university.edu.np/) - Primary website of Tribhuwan University (TU) under which Pulchowk Campus, IOE is recognized.
 Site content includes information on TU committee, central offices, institutes under TU, research centres and more.